Bartsk104/iDevice-identidier-checker/README.md

 # iDevice-identidier-checker
-Program which checks your iDevice model identifier with classic aero design
+Program which checks your iDevice model identifier with classic aero design created in Visual Basic 2010